Stuart Binny

-Stuart Terence Roger Binny (born 3 June 1984) is an Indian former international cricketer, who had played One Day Internationals, Twenty20 Internationals, and Tests.
+Stuart Terence Roger Binny (born 3 June 1984) is an Indian former international cricketer, who played One Day Internationals, Twenty20 Internationals, and Tests.
 He played for various teams like Rajasthan Royals,Mumbai Indians and Royal Challengers Bangalore in the Indian Premier League.
 On 30 August 2021, Binny announced his retirement from all formats of cricket.

 Binny was the Indian record holder for best bowling spell in an ODI, as he claimed 6 wickets for 4 runs against Bangladesh in 2014, until his record was broken by Mohammad Shami, against New Zealand in 2023 ICC Men's Cricket World Cup, when Shami claimed 7 wickets for 57 runs with a figure of 9.5-0-57-7.

 Early and personal life

 He is the son of former Indian Test cricketer Roger Binny.
 He was born in Bangalore and attended middle school in The Frank Anthony Public School, Bangalore.
 He attended high school in The St. Joseph's Indian High School where his father Roger Binny was the school cricket coach for that period.
 He also took coaching in IACA under coach Imtiaz Ahmed.

 Stuart Binny married Mayanti Langer in 2012.
 He played for Rajasthan Royals in the Indian Premier League 2018 edition.
+In 2019, Binny detailed the highs and lows of his cricketing career in the Hindustan Times article, Almost Famous: A life in cricket.